Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

     <a href="/posts/czi-eoss-5-conda-forge/conda-forge-new-3.png" target="_blank">
     <img
       src="/posts/czi-eoss-5-conda-forge/conda-forge-new-3.png"
-      alt="Screenshot of how the documentation section of the new website looks like.
-A sidebar on the left serves as menu to navigate the content.
-The main area is occupied by the text, with a header that reads 'The life cycle of a package'.
-Another sidebar awaits on the right, reporting the sections found in the currently opened document." style={{ width: '500px', height: 'auto', objectFit: 'contain' }}
+      alt="conda-forge.org documentation section of the new website.
+A sidebar on the left serves as a menu to navigate the content.
+The main area is occupied by the text 'The life cycle of a package'.
+Another sidebar sits on the right, reporting the sections found in the currently opened document." style={{ width: '500px', height: 'auto', objectFit: 'contain' }}
     />
     </a>